BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

    layout = "float-right-desktop -background -shadow"
 %}

-Labels or tags (such as 'business' or 'no-kyc') are brief identifiers often associated with information such as payments, transactions and addresses.
+Labels or tags (such as `business` or `no-kyc`) are brief identifiers often associated with information such as payments, transactions and addresses.
 They're used to organise, categorise or quickly spot items from a large set.

-Silent payments allows users to add labels to their static addresses on a case-by-case basis before sharing or posting them.
-When a payment is received, these labels can be detected and used by the receiver (but no one else) to identify the static address used to make the payment.
+Silent payments allow users to add labels to their static addresses on a case-by-case basis before sharing or posting them.
+When a payment is received, these labels can be detected by the receiver (but no one else) and used to identify the static address that was used to make the payment.

 </div>